paul-macfarlane/picksleagues-api/MIGRATION_PLAN.md

 4.  **Refactor and Update Imports:**

+    - **Validation:** Ensure the router uses `zodSchema.parse()` for payload shape validation, and the service layer handles all business rule validation.
     - **Router:** The `profiles.router.ts` should now be a thin wrapper that imports from `profiles.service.ts`.
     - **Service:** The `profiles.service.ts` will import from `profiles.repository.ts`.
     - **Update Main Router:** In `src/api/routes/v1/index.ts`, update the import path to point to the new `profiles.router.ts` location.